alaminzju/eQTLQC/README.md

 #### Imputation
 If the usage of Imputation is TRUE, the tool will use <a href="https://www.well.ox.ac.uk/~wrayner/tools/" target="_blank">**McCarthy's tool**</a>McCarthy's tool to do prepreparing checking.
 The tool can use three kinds of reference panel: HRC, 1000G and CAAPA, use the parameter in config file to select and determind the reference panel.

+## Run Demo data
+To show how this QCTool works, we use the E-GEUV-1's data as a demo and run the QC pipeline on it.
+In /Sample/fastq/ there is an *run_demo.sh*, which can automatically download three sample's RNA-seq data in fastq format in to /fastq/ and download reference to /ref/, than create reference files and use RSEM to calculate the expression data for each sample.
+The tool will create a */TranscriptomeWorkplace" directory and place the result including mapped bam file, which can also be used to create a TPM matrix, and each sample's expression data.
+After calculate expression for each sample, the results will be distilled and generate a TPM_matrix.csv file under /Sample/fastq/ and read for downstream analysis.

+However, three samples are too less to run the downstream pipeline.
+To show the whole function of the tool, we use summary of alignment (read count) as another demo which is placed in /Sample/readcount/, by running *run_demo.sh*, a read count file will be download and calculate expression levels in tpm with a gene length file. it will also create a TPM_matrix.csv file and can be used for downstream analysis.
+The result will be stored in *expression.postQC.xls* and generate a *Report.html* to show the details of preprocessing under the working directory.